Northeast Forest Fire Update - August 3

-There were four new wildland fires discovered by late afternoon August 2.
+There was one new wildland fire discovered by late afternoon August 3.

-- Sault Ste.
-Marie 9 is under control at 0.1 of a hectare.
-It is located on the east side of highway 17, approximately 1.5 kilometres southwest of Harmony Beach.
+- Bancroft 8 is being held at 0.1 of a hectare, it is located approximately 3 kilometres west of Red Pine Lake.

+- Cochrane 10 measures 74 hectares and is being observed, approximately 100 km southeast of Moose Factory.

 - Peterborough 2 is under control at 0.2 of a hectare.
 It is located east of route 509, approximately 5 km northwest of Silver Lake.

-- Sudbury 24 is under control at 0.1 of a hectare, approximately 25 kilometres northwest of Capreol.

-Cochrane 10 measures 74 hectares and is being observed, approximately 100 km southeast of Moose Factory.

-The forest fire hazard ranges mostly from high to extreme across most of the Northeast Region, with a few isolated areas showing a moderate hazard and most of the Far North showing a low to moderate hazard.
+The forest fire hazard ranges mostly from moderate to high across the central and southern portion of the Northeast Region, with an isolated area northeast of Ranger Lake showing an extreme hazard and most of the northern part of the region showing a low to moderate hazard.

 For up to date forest fire hazard conditions in your area, see the interactive fire map at Ontario.ca/forestfires.